Nondegeneracy properties and uniqueness of positive solutions to a class of fractional semilinear equations: Introduction

-The proof of this theorem combines various tools.
+The proofs of Theorem \ref{new-uniqueness-intervall} and Theorem~\ref{new-uniqueness-AT} combine various tools.
 The first step is to prove the radial nondegeneracy of every positive solution of (\ref{eq:1.1-simplified}), and the second step is a continuation argument based on varying the exponent $p$ and using the already available asymptotic uniqueness result given in \cite[Theorem 1.6]{DIS} for the case $p>1$.
-In the proof of the radial nondegeneracy, which is stated in Theorem~\ref{radial-nondegeneracy-combined} below, we shall first use a fractional integration by parts formula to show that every radial eigenfunction $w$ of \eqref{eq:weighted-eigen-simplified} corresponding to the eigenvalue $\L = p$ must have a vanishing fractional boundary derivative.
+In the proof of the radial nondegeneracy of solutions to (\ref{eq:1.1-simplified}), which is stated in Theorem~\ref{radial-nondegeneracy-combined} below, we shall first use a fractional integration by parts formula to show that every radial eigenfunction $w$ of \eqref{eq:weighted-eigen-simplified} corresponding to the eigenvalue $\L = p$ must have a vanishing fractional boundary derivative.
 From this property, we then derive information on the shape of nodal domains of the $s$-harmonic extension (also called Caffarelli-Silvestre extension) $W$ of $w$.
-Using this information, we then construct an odd function in $\cH(B) \setminus \{0\}$ for which equality holds in \eqref{eq:B-th-eq} with $\lambda = 0$, $\ov \L\le p$, contradicting Theorem~\ref{th:nondeg}.
-We conjecture that a similar strategy might work for the more general problems (\ref{eq:1.1RN}) and (\ref{eq:1.1}) in the case $N=1$, but this remains open up to now. \\ By similar methods as in the proof of Theorem~\ref{new-uniqueness-intervall}, we also prove the following new result on uniqueness and nondegeneracy of ground state solutions to (\ref{eq:1.1}) in the special case $N=1$ and $\l>0$.
-Here, following the notation of \cite{FLS}, a ground state solution $u$ is defined as a Morse index one solution, i.e., a solution $u$ with the property that $\Lambda_2 \ge p$ for the second eigenvalue $\Lambda_2$ of \ref{eq:weighted-eigen}.
+Using this information, we then construct an odd function in $\cH^s(B) \setminus \{0\}$ for which equality holds in \eqref{eq:B-th-eq} with $\lambda = 0$, $\ov \L\le p$, contradicting Theorem~\ref{th:nondeg}.
+We conjecture that a similar strategy might work for the more general problems (\ref{eq:1.1RN}) and (\ref{eq:1.1}) in the case $N=1$, but this remains open unless for $p=2$, where special cancellations occur and allow to complete the proof of Theorem~\ref{new-uniqueness-AT}.
+We stress here that our proof of Theorem~\ref{new-uniqueness-AT} does not use complex analysis and is therefore quite different from the argument of Amick and Toland in \cite{AT} which only applies to the special case $s=\frac{1}{2}$.

+By similar methods as in the proof of Theorem~\ref{new-uniqueness-intervall}, we also prove the following result on uniqueness and nondegeneracy of ground state solutions to (\ref{eq:1.1}) in the special case $N=1$ and $\l>0$.
+Here, following the notation of \cite{FLS}, a ground state solution $u$ is defined as a Morse index one solution, i.e., a solution $u$ with the property that $\Lambda_2 \ge p$ for the second eigenvalue $\Lambda_2$ of \eqref{eq:weighted-eigen}.
 We note that this class of solutions include least energy solutions of (\ref{eq:1.1}).
-The result parallels those of \cite{FLS} for (\ref{eq:1.1RN}) in the special case $N=1$. \begin{theorem} Let $s\in (0,1)$, $N= 1$, $1<p<2^*_s-1$ and $\lambda>0$, so that (\ref{eq:1.1}) writes as
+The result parallels those of \cite{FLS} for (\ref{eq:1.1RN}) in the special case $N=1$.